 Channel access is performed independently on each of the two parallel channels.

 Responses to interrogations should be transmitted on the same channel as the initial message.

 For non-periodic messages other than those referenced above, the transmissions of each message, regardless of message type, should alternate between channels A and B.

-[4.4.2 Channel management

-Channel management should be done according to Annex 2, § 4.1 except:

-– Channel management should be by Message 22 or DSC command.
-No other means should be used.

-– The Class B “CS” AIS is only required to operate in the band specified in § 3.2 with a channel spacing of 25 kHz.
-It should stop transmitting if commanded to a frequency outside its operating capability.

-TABLE 44
+[